vscheff/karn/README.md

 There is a default System Context message that is sent with all LLM requests (exluding requests with the `-f` command flag).
 You can view this context message by using the `$view_context` command.
 The System Context message can be configured per-channel.
 By using the `$set_context` command you can set the System Context message for a channel, or you can use the `$add_context` command to add additional System Context messages for a channel.
 This allows you to customize the bot's behaviour as it responds to messages using the LLM.

 Karn also has the ability to detect "rude" and "nice" messages that he will send custom responses to without making a request to the LLM.
 You can configure what messages he considers "rude" and "nice" by using the `$tee` command to add lines to `rude` or `nice`.
 For example, the command `$tee nice I like you` will add the phrase "I like you" to the phrases Karn considers "nice".
 Any message that contains the phrase "I like you" that triggers a response from Karn will be generated from his "nice" responses.
 To configure Karn's responses to "rude" and "nice" messages, use the `$tee` command to add lines to `respond_rude` or `respond_nice` respectively.
 Karn will select a random line from the appropriate file to respond with.
+This functionality is not triggered when explicitly using the `$prompt` command, which will always make a request to the LLM.

 Karn will modify the response from the LLM to replace descriptors of himself with customizable descriptors.
 You can add additional descriptors by using the `$tee` command to add lines to `$descriptor`.
 For example, using the command `$tee descriptor a funny guy` will allow Karn to describe himself as "a funny guy".
 So, if the LLM generates a response like "As an AI, I aim to assist you.", Karn will modify the message to instead be "As a funny guy, I aim to assist you."
 Descriptors will be chosen at random from the `descriptor.txt` file.